Prologue

 She watched her breath as it escaped her, feeling the snowflakes on her face as she blinked them away.

 Time was such a funny thing, wasn’t it?
-Charlotte stared up, watching the shimmering shapes of the flakes— all so utterly and completely unique.
+Sloan stared up, watching the shimmering shapes of the flakes— all so utterly and completely unique.
 Snowflakes were a lot like people in that way, she thought.
 Each one was made so very differently, and not one of them was identical to the other.

-Charlotte heard footsteps crunching in the snow beside her, and she didn’t bother looking over at them.
+Sloan heard footsteps crunching in the snow beside her, and she didn’t bother looking over at them.

 “What are you doing down there?”
 A cold voice asked her.

 She let her eyes float over to the person then.
-A man she’d never seen before was standing over her, and Charlotte noticed immediately that he was handsome.
+A man she’d never seen before was standing over her, and Sloan noticed immediately that he was handsome.
 He had angry eyes, though.
 Not anger directed toward her— but anger towards life.
 It was a shame, too— they were beautiful brown eyes that she was sure would light up in the sun.
 He was really tall, probably over six feet— with well defined muscles that she was sure he worked tirelessly for.
 In his thick jacket, boots, and jeans— his brown hair cropped short and covered in fallen snow— he was handsome.
 Heartbreakingly so.

-Charlotte turned her face back towards the sky.
+Sloan turned her face back towards the sky.
 “You made me lose count,” she told him blandly.

 He blinked at her.
 “Lose count of what?”

-Charlotte huffed.
+Sloan huffed.
 “The snowflakes, silly.”

 He looked taken aback.
 “You’re counting snowflakes?”